 -JOHN BORROWS, Canadian Research Chair in Indigenous Law, University of Victoria

-The book features over thirty full-colour surreal photo montages featured in the exhibit.
-The montages also integrate traditional Haida form-line art by Robert Davidson.
+The book features over thirty full-colour surreal photo montages that also integrate traditional Haida form-line art by Robert Davidson.
 "Out of Concealment" was released to coincide with an exhibition of Williams-Davidson’s work at the Haida Gwaii Museum.

 "This book is a mind-blowing masterpiece.
 Like all great art, it pierces the heart and electrifies the mind.
 Beauty and brilliance burst from the pages like a killer whale breaching the sea"